WQOF: WWDC

+Business, news, sports and progressive talk

-WWDC changed its call letters to WGAY in 1999, following the dropping of the long-time beautiful music format that was WGAY-FM (which became WJMO-FM and then WIHT).
-WGAY kept its adult standards format nonetheless until Clear Channel Communications bought the station with the AMFM merger in 2000.
-On April 2, 2001, the standards format was dropped, and the business news format and WWRC callsign were moved from 570 AM to 1260 AM.
+Clear Channel Communications acquired 1260 AM as part of its merger with AMFM, Inc. in 2000.
+On April 2, 2001, the standards format was dropped, and the station switched to a business news format under the WWRC call sign.
+The format and call sign were moved from 570 AM, which became talk radio station WTNT.
 It thus inherited the legacy of another heritage Washington station, which had originally been on 980 AM before changing dial positions with WTEM in 1992.
 Still, there were difficulties finding a format for the station that was different from the other Clear Channel stations in the Washington metropolitan area.

-Until 2005, the station carried the business talk format, a full-time audio relay of CNN Headline News, and sports talk programming (as "Sports Talk 1260", a supplement to sister station WTEM), then switched to progressive talk and became an Air America Radio affiliate.
-Hosts under the station's progressive talk format included Lionel, Stephanie Miller, Ed Schultz, Bill Press, Rachel Maddow and Ron Reagan.
+In early 2003, the station ended the business format and became a full-time audio relay of CNN Headline News; the change was timed to coincide with the start of the Iraq War.
+That December, it changed to sports talk programming as "Sports Talk 1260", a supplement to sister station WTEM.
+On January 17, 2005, WWRC switched to progressive talk radio and became an Air America Radio affiliate.
+At the outset, WWRC simulcast Imus in the Morning with WTNT; other hosts carried during the station's progressive talk era included Lionel, Stephanie Miller, Ed Schultz, Bill Press, Rachel Maddow and Ron Reagan.

-While the progressive format suffered from low ratings (The Washington Post reported its ratings in December 2006 as being "an almost imperceptible audience"), WWRC booked a .4 rating in summer 2008 and a .1 rating in winter 2008.
+The progressive format attracted low ratings: The Washington Post reported WWRC's December 2006 ratings as "an almost imperceptible audience".
+The station booked a .4 rating in the summer 2008 and a .1 rating in winter 2008.

 Red Zebra Broadcasting purchased WTNT, WTEM and WWRC from Clear Channel in a deal announced in 2008.
 On September 15, 2008, WWRC was branded as "Obama 1260" while maintaining its progressive talk format, plus news coverage from CNN and CNBC.
 The temporary branding was a stunt coinciding with conservative-oriented sister station WTNT's own rebranding as "McCain 570", and was expected to last throughout the 2008 presidential election.
 While WTNT was re-branded "Freedom 570" right after the election, WWRC retained its Obama 1260 branding beyond Illinois senator Barack Obama's Presidential inauguration on January 20, 2009.

-The Washington Post reported on February 2, 2009, that WWRC would be changing to a business talk format the following week (although the Ed Schultz Show was moved to sister station WTNT, he would eventually be dropped from that station's lineup).
-Starting on February 9, 2009, WWRC broadcast a syndicated business talk format under the brand, "Money 1260."
+The Washington Post reported on February 2, 2009, that WWRC would be changing to a business talk format the following week.
+(Although the Ed Schultz Show was moved to sister station WTNT, he would eventually be dropped from that station's lineup.)
+Starting on February 9, 2009, WWRC broadcast a syndicated business talk format under the brand, "Money 1260".
 Chiefly an outlet for the Business Talk Radio Network, the station also carried Ray Lucia and Clark Howard.